 In the Middle-eastern countries the most influential early gods was the Mesopotamian god Utu or Shemash and the Hittite Arinna or Hebat.
 Later in Persia, the god was Mithras To the Indian Hundu, the god was Surya.
-In South America, the Incas called the sun god Inti, while to the Aztecs he was Tonatiuh or Huitzilopochtli.
+In South America, the Incas called their sun god Inti, while to the Aztecs he was Tonatiuh or Huitzilopochtli.

 For the Ancient Egyptians the sun god was Re or Ra, whose usual headdress adorns a large red solar disk.
 For a short time under the renegade pharaoh Tutmosis IV, this Egyptian god was the Aten.
 Later they changed the single god into three different names that depended on the place of the sun in the sky; namely, Khepri when rising from the east, Ra at midday, then Atum when the sun was setting.

-To the Greeks he was Helios or Hellus, and for the Romans, Apollo, being the son of Zeus/ Jupiter with his sister Selene / Diana (The Moon).
+To the Ancient Greeks he was Helios or Hellus, and for the Romans, Apollo, being the son of Zeus/ Jupiter with his sister Selene / Diana (The Moon).
 In a broadly held legend, he would daily ride his brilliantly illuminated chariot across the sky under the power of his four powerful celestial horses; which the Greeks named Pyrious, Aeos, Aethon and Phlegon.
-Religious veneration of the sun god occurred each year on the 9th August, either at the main temple at Delphi or at the dedicated shrine in the Circus Maximus.
+Religious veneration of the sun god occurred each year on 9th August, either at the main temple at Delphi or at the dedicated shrine in the Circus Maximus.
 By the 1st Century A.D., the Romans had changed their sun god to Sol Invictus (the literal “unconquered sun”) Sol, which probably originated in Syria.
 Quite separate from Apollo, Sol was to be adopted into the Roman pantheon of gods and was worshipped at the temple of Campus Agrippae in Rome until the rise of Christianity in the latter half of the 3rd Century.
 Sun worship finally ended at the fall of the Roman Empire.

-If just one gram (1.0 g.) of matter were converted into pure energy, the total power released is equal to twenty-five (25) million kilowatt-hours or about 9×1016 Joules of energy.
+If just one single gram (1.0 g.) of matter were converted into pure energy, the total power released is equal to twenty-five (25) million kilowatt-hours or about 9×1016 Joules of energy.
 Comparing to the average quarterly power bill of 2,000 kilowatt-hours, this is 12,500 times more in total energy consumption.
 At, say, 12 cents per kW the amount (2008), this is equal to about $3,000,000 worth of consumed electricity or 50,000 consecutive power bills, and enough power for 12,300 years!

 So if we based our calculations on the entire net electricity generation on Earth in 2004, by all sources, it was predicted to be 1.665×1013 kW-hours (or 16,650 billion kW-hours) then it would take the equivalent of converting 655 kilograms of matter into pure energy each year, 1.8 kilograms per day, or just 21 grams per second — merely using 950 trillionth of the solar energy production in the same second!
 Just amazing!
 It is interesting that this consumed energy is 1.5102×1013 kW.hours (15.102 trillion kW.hr.), meaning the energy lost is about 1,540 billion kW.hr or 9.3%.
 This significant loss is probably due to energy transmission leakage through power lines or from heat dissipation.
 (Source: Energy Information Administration E.I.A.
 Energy Statistics U.S. Government (2008)

 Using any telescope, the Sun should ONLY be observed by projecting the image onto a white screen or card.
 (Even so, this should be for just short periods.)

 Direct viewing of the Sun, by either eye or any other optical equipment, is VERY DANGEROUS without proper eye protection.
 Otherwise, TOTAL BLINDNESS WILL RESULT, and even glancing will blind you in less than a ten-thousandth of a second.